 - Blogging themes

 Many of these Gutenberg themes are “multipurpose,” meaning you can use them for different kinds of websites.
 WordPress is by no means just for blogs anymore.
 That was true 10, or rather 15, years ago.

 All of the themes can by found on WordPress.org and on the websites of theme designers or publishers.
 Although some of them are immensely popular now, others are still hidden gems and haven’t been too overused yet.

-Why are these high-quality WordPress themes free?
+Why are these high-quality Gutenberg themes free?
 This is a great question.
-Of course you need to be wary of things that are free for no apparent reason as sometimes the people behind them make money in less obvious ways that may harm you.
+Of course, you need to be wary of things that are free for no apparent reason as sometimes the people behind them make money in less obvious ways that may harm you.

 In the past, there have been cases where rogue theme publishers have taken advantage of free downloads and spied on users or manipulated their websites.

 As mentioned above many of these themes are not free but freemium.
 What does this mean, exactly?
 Advanced features are reserved for paying customers.
-For many people they are perfectly enough.
+For many people, they are perfect enough.
 Business users might want to upgrade for better service.